-A Software Test Plan is a document describing the testing scope and activities.
+A TEST PLAN is a document describing software testing scope and activities.
 It is the basis for formally testing any software/product in a project.

 - test plan: A document describing the scope, approach, resources and schedule of intended test activities.
 It identifies amongst others test items, the features to be tested, the testing tasks, who will do each task, degree of tester independence, the test environment, the test design techniques and entry and exit criteria to be used, and the rationale for their choice,and any risks requiring contingency planning.
 It is a record of the test planning process.